spectrocloud/librarium/docs/docs-content/profiles/app-profiles/create-app-profile.md

 9. You can add more services to the app profile as needed.
 To do this, click `+` next to the **Configure tier** pane.
 To rearrange layers in the profile, select a service and drag it up or down in the pane.
 Each service becomes a layer in the profile stack in the order displayed in this pane.

-10. When you've provided the required configuration information for services, click **Review**.
+10. When you have provided the required configuration information for services, click **Review**.

 Your app profile is now created and can be deployed.